garzon/cellularAutomaton/README.md

 - "enum status" decides all possible status a cell may has
 - "numOfStatus" decides the number of all possible status
 - "isNeighborSurrounded" decide the shape of neighborhood (8 for true and 4 for false)
+- "initStatusPossibility" decides the initial density (%) of the cell in different status

 ### evolve.cpp:
 - add "#if modelName == YOURMODELNAME", copy the function evolveCell(Cell,Neighborhood) and paste and modify, add "#endif"